Varaunight/Applied-Mathematics-Unit2/contributing.md

 		upstream	https://github.com/BradBachu/Applied-Mathematics-Unit2.git (fetch)
 		upstream	https://github.com/BradBachu/Applied-Mathematics-Unit2.git (push)

-	Now, everytime you start work, run `git fetch upstream` to fast forward your master branch to that of Brad's.
+	Now, everytime you start work, run `git fetch upstream` and `git merge upstream/master master` to fast forward your master branch to that of Brad's.
 This ensures that your working tree will be clean and consistent.

 3. Create a branch with the appropriate name, for example: